 Mr. Kramer’s practice focuses on numerous forms of complex litigation, including class actions, bankruptcy litigation, and shareholder derivative lawsuits.
 He also regularly represents companies in connection with government and internal investigations, as well as related civil lawsuits.
 In addition, Mr. Kramer often counsels clients on assessing and mitigating potential business risks prior to the commencement of litigation.
 He has advocated for businesses in a broad range of industries, including media, private equity, pharmaceutical, professional sports, automotive, and insurance, among others.

 Mr. Kramer also has extensive pro bono experience, and has received the Weil Pro Bono Service Award in 2010, 2012, 2013, 2014, 2016 and 2017 for his work on these matters.

 Prior to joining Weil, Mr. Kramer was an intern at the U.S. Department of Justice.
-He received his J.D. from Georgetown University Law Center where he was a Dean’s List scholar and a member of the Tax Lawyer Law Journal.
-Mr. Kramer received his B.A. from the University of Washington, where he majored in Business Administration with concentrations in Finance and Marketing.
+He received his J.D. from Georgetown University Law Center where he was a Dean’s List scholar and a member of The Tax Lawyer Law Journal.
+Mr. Kramer received his B.A. from the University of Washington, where he majored in Business Administration.